calvin-mcd/Arrowhead/README.md

 # Arrowhead

-Arrowhead is a unibody split 40s keyboard conveiced by elkinoflop and designed by Calvin0563 which supports a
+Arrowhead is a unibody split 40s keyboard conveiced by elkinoflop and designed by Calvin0563 which supports a center rotary encoder and a bottom row roller encoder.

 ## Layout